OctaiPipe Steps#

 or SQL Database.
 The argument datastore_type

 is used to specify the data storage type.
-It

-takes one of the two options: influxdb or sql.
 We look at these two cases separately.

 InfluxDB Database: